The Meaning of Numbers: The Number 900

 The Israelites were ultimately freed of their enemy by the godly-inspired Judges Deborah and Barak.

 The letter Sampi (ϡʹ) was used by the ancient Greeks to represent 900.
-If the Hebrew letter Tsade (צ), the 18th letter of its alphabet, appeared at the end of a word, it was changed to the letter Final Tsade (ץ).
-This letter was also used to represent this number.
+If the Hebrew letter Tsade (צ), the 18th letter of its alphabet, appears at the end of a word, it is changed to the letter called Final Tsade (ץ).
+This letter was also used to represent the number 900.

 The city of Corinth was visited by the Apostle Paul during his second and third missionary journeys.
 Two of his letters to the church in Corinth are in the New Testament with at least one other wrote but not included in God's word (1Corinthians 5:9).
 The history of Corinth, a wealthy first century city located about 48 miles (77.2 kilometers) west of Athens, goes back at least to 900 B.C.